Abu Dhabi schools rush to revamp canteen menus after junk food ban; parents relieved

 “I usually take two sandwiches with cucumber, and if I were to buy something from the canteen, I buy a hot meal.”

-On the contrary, Ali Al Dhanhani, both eleven-graders, and his classmate Mansour Al jouri, said they were disappointed to hear of the new policy.
+On the contrary, Ali Al Dhanhani and his classmate Mansour Al Jouri, both eleven-graders, said they were disappointed to hear of the new policy.

-“I like to eat fatayer for breakfast, and rice with meat and salsa for lunch,” said Al Dhanhani, “if they ban fatayer, they will ruin my favourite snack.”
+“I like to eat fatayer for breakfast, and rice with meat and salsa for lunch; if they ban fatayer, they will ruin my favourite snack,” said Al Dhanhani.

 “It may influence some students to shift towards healthy eating, but I believe many will sneak in junk food anyway.”